It’s been a few months since I got a new interest: networking.

 There is some truth to it too.
-People often invest in networking to gain some benefits out of the activity.
+People often invest in networking to gain some benefits from the activity.

-Good networking provides more opportunities, deeper knowledge, and improved capacity to innovate and make things better.
+Good networking provides more opportunities, deeper knowledge, and an improved capacity to innovate and make things better.

-I have started to believe when done right, Networking has the potential to improve one’s personal life as well.
+I have started to believe when done right; networking can also improve one’s personal life.

-While looking at Networking from a business and opportunity perspective, I came across this interesting article from Harvard Business Review: Learn to Love Networking.
-The article is written by Tiziana Casciaro, Francesca Gino and Maryam Kouchaki.
+While looking at Networking from a business and opportunity perspective, I found this interesting article from Harvard Business Review: Learn to Love Networking.
+The article is written by Tiziana Casciaro, Francesca Gino, and Maryam Kouchaki.